lilab-bcb/cumulus/docs/cumulus.rst

 	  - Specify a comma-separated list of outputted attributes.
 These attributes should be column names in the count_matrix.csv file
 	  - "Source,Platform,Donor"
 	  -
+	* - default_reference
+	  - If sample count matrix is in either DGE, mtx, csv, tsv or loom format and there is no Reference column in the csv_file, use default_reference as the reference.
+	  - "GRCh38"
+	  -
+	* - select_only_singlets
+	  - If we have demultiplexed data, turning on this option will make cumulus only include barcodes that are predicted as singlets.
+	  - true
+	  - false
 	* - minimum_number_of_genes
 	  - Only keep barcodes with at least this number of expressed genes
 	  - 100
 	  - 100
-	* - is_dropseq
-	  - If inputs are dropseq data
-	  - true
-	  - false

 aggregate_matrices output
 +++++++++++++++++++++++++